labd/go-commercelayer-sdk/api/docs/GETImportsImportId200ResponseDataAttributes.md

 `func (o *GETImportsImportId200ResponseDataAttributes) UnsetWarningsLog()`

 UnsetWarningsLog ensures that no value is present for WarningsLog, not even an explicit nil
-### GetCleanupRecords

-`func (o *GETImportsImportId200ResponseDataAttributes) GetCleanupRecords() interface{}`

-GetCleanupRecords returns the CleanupRecords field if non-nil, zero value otherwise.

-### GetCleanupRecordsOk

-`func (o *GETImportsImportId200ResponseDataAttributes) GetCleanupRecordsOk() (*interface{}, bool)`

-GetCleanupRecordsOk returns a tuple with the CleanupRecords field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCleanupRecords

-`func (o *GETImportsImportId200ResponseDataAttributes) SetCleanupRecords(v interface{})`

-SetCleanupRecords sets CleanupRecords field to given value.

-### HasCleanupRecords

-`func (o *GETImportsImportId200ResponseDataAttributes) HasCleanupRecords() bool`

-HasCleanupRecords returns a boolean if a field has been set.

-### SetCleanupRecordsNil

-`func (o *GETImportsImportId200ResponseDataAttributes) SetCleanupRecordsNil(b bool)`

- SetCleanupRecordsNil sets the value for CleanupRecords to be an explicit nil

-### UnsetCleanupRecords
-`func (o *GETImportsImportId200ResponseDataAttributes) UnsetCleanupRecords()`

-UnsetCleanupRecords ensures that no value is present for CleanupRecords, not even an explicit nil
 ### GetAttachmentUrl

 `func (o *GETImportsImportId200ResponseDataAttributes) GetAttachmentUrl() interface{}`